 There must exist a paradigm, a practical model for social change that includes an understanding of ways to transform consciousness that are linked to efforts to transform structures.

-Our programmes are multi-week to ensure sustainability of impact
+Our programmes are committed to sustainable impact

 It also makes possible “buddying-up” participants.
 Doing this supports participants to commit to small actions between workshops, for which their buddy will hold them to account, as well as provide the institutional solidarity required to bring about change.